jimenofonseca/WoW-SG/README.md

 - How much does this project cost?
 A: about 30 USD + 8 hours of your time (if you want to go into the details of course).
 - Where is the code for controlling the unit?
 A: in the folder "control".
 You can either upload the arduino code for Remote Control mode or Line-tracking mode.
-- How do I initiallize the web-based dashboard?
+- How do I initialize the web-based dashboard?
 A: Make sure you connect your computer to the Bluetooth unit.
-Then run the script "interface/main.py". the dashboard should open in a new window of your default internet browser
+Then run the script "interface/main.py". the dashboard should open up in a new window of your default internet browser